benwh1/benwh1.github.io/_drafts/an-interesting-pattern-in-the-leibniz-series.md

 which is quite impressive to look at.

 Think about what this conjecture actually implies - if we sum the Leibniz series to $$N$$ terms, we get a pretty bad approximation for $$\pi$$, even if $$N$$ is reasonably large.
-However, adding a single extra fraction, $$1/N$$, should roughly *triple* the precision of the approximation!
+However, adding a single extra fraction, $$1/N$$, should roughly *triple* the accuracy of the approximation!
 This is because the error in our approximation goes from being roughly

 $$\left|\pi-\pi_N\right|\approx\frac{1}{N}$$